tardyengine/synology-docker-pihole-unbound-npm/README.md

+# WIP

-# Run Pi-Hole + Unbound Using A MacVLAN And Custom Bridge Network On A Synology NAS With Docker-Compose
+Run Pi-Hole + Unbound + npm (nginx proxy manager) Using A MacVLAN And Custom Bridge Network On A Synology NAS With Docker-Compose

+Adding npm (nginx proxy manager) to digtalaloha/synology-docker-pihole-unbound

 ## Description